22 Tips to Optimize Your Kindle Reading Experience

 You can quickly adjust the font size of the Kindle.
 Just pinch two fingers in and out to change the text size on the Kindle.

 Another cool feature of Kindle is showing the currently reading book cover on your lock screen.
-To do this, go to All Settings→device options→turn on Display Cover.
+To do this, go to All Settings/Settings→Screen and brightness→turn on “Show covers on lock screen”.
 Now, whenever your Kindle is off, you’ll be greeted with the title of the book you’re currently reading.

 If you are an avid reader like me and have lots of books, it can be pretty hard to keep track of and manage all of your books on your Kindle.